Awesome moments in Star Trek: Discovery.

 - Jet Reno found herself stranded on an asteroid with a bunch of wounded/dead crew and a ship incapable of ever flying again.
 She then spent the next 10 months keeping those crew alive despite being an engineer and jury-rigged the ship to maintain life support.
 There's a good reason Starfleet's engineering prowess is so widely known.

 - Tilly, with some prompting from May, finds a way for the crew to rescue the colonists on New Eden without violating the Prime Directive: Using the gravity-warping dark matter rock they captured in the previous episode to tow the radioactive debris into a safe orbit.
-The moment is topped off with the use of the old musical cue from Star Trek: The Next Generation.
+The moment is topped off with the use of the old musical cue from Star Trek: The Original Series.

 "An Obol for Charon"

-- A minor, meta moment when the universal translator goes haywire - all the actors begin to flawlessly speak in different languages, which you have to admire the sheer difficulty in pulling off.
+- A meta one when the universal translator goes haywire and all the actors begin to speak in different languages, which you have to admire the sheer difficulty in pulling off.

 - Even though he is dying, Saru fights through his illness to help save Discovery and allow the dying star-like being to send its last message.